jestjs/jest/docs/API.md

 Jest will give your matchers context to simplify coding.
 The following can be found on `this` inside a custom matcher:

-#### `this.dontThrow`

-A function that when called will prevent this matcher from throwing on errors.

 #### `this.isNot`

 A boolean to let you know this matcher was called with the negated `.not` modifier allowing you to flip your assertion.